BladeRunnerJS/scaling-js-apps/services/messages_services.md

 The first thing to notice is that we're using Jasmine, and specifcially we're using [Jasmine 1.3](http://jasmine.github.io/1.3/introduction.html) as it ships with BRJS.

-You'll see we've required the `MessagesViewModel` and we have a reference to the Chat Service via `chatService`.
-Now we need to write one of each of the two types of test.

 ### Testing Service Interactions

 As with anything in software it's possible to achieve the same thing in multiple ways.
 For example, we can test service interactions by:

-* Spying on interactions with the User Service that is already registered with the ServiceRegistry
+* Spying on interactions with a service that is already registered with the ServiceRegistry
-* Add functionality to our `FakeChatService` that lets us check interactions
+* Add functionality to Fake services that lets us check interactions
 * Replace the User Service in the `ServiceRegistry` with a Mock object

-Since we're using Jasmine, we'll use [Spies](http://j.mp/PITNqK), but we'll also demonstrate how the `FakeChatService`, that was developed really to help our development within the Workbench, is also useful here.
+Since we're using Jasmine, we'll use [Spies](http://j.mp/PITNqK), but we'll also demonstrate how the Fake service, that was developed really to help our development within the Workbench, is also useful here.

 ### Testing Feature Service Interactions using Spies